Fort Flagler Historical State Park

 Built in the late 1890s and manned during World War I, World War II and the Korean War, Fort Flagler now features a military museum and gift shop.
 The park offers guided tours of the gun emplacements and other facilities during the summer.
 Or find the batteries on your own and wander through them at leisure.

 Fort Flagler activities include hiking, boating, kite-flying, beach exploration, saltwater fishing, clam digging and crabbing.
 Experienced paragliders can bring their wings and ride thermals up to stupendous aerial views.

-The group of forts once known as the "Triangle of Fire" (made up of Fort Flagler, Fort Worden and Fort Casey) is a must-see for military, armament and maritime enthusiasts.
+The group of forts built to guard the entrace to Puget Sound (Fort Flagler, Fort Worden and Fort Casey) is a must-see for military, armament and maritime enthusiasts.
 Fort Flagler's off-the-beaten track location and its wide, manicured former parade lawns make it a winning destination.

 Automated pay station: This park is equipped with an automated pay station for visitors to purchase a one-day or annual Discover Pass and boat launch permit.

 Use our interactive ADA recreation map to search for other state parks with ADA amenities and facilities.

 Picnic & day-use facilities

 The park provides one reservable kitchen shelter with a power outlet and water on the west side of the island across the road from the Kilisut Harbor launch and concession area.
 The shelter has five picnic tables and a large fire ring.
 Restroom facilities and water are nearby.
 Maximum 100 people.